iamspathan/id-assertion-authz-node-example/README.md

 >   - `yarn dev:todo`
 >   - `yarn auth:todo`
 >   - `yarn start:idp` (for the OIDC Identity Provider)

+> - **If you are running in GitHub Codespaces or a remote/dev container, make sure to set the port visibility to Public for all relevant ports (e.g., 3000, 3001, 4001, 5000, 5001) so you can access the apps in your browser.**

 ## Optionally, open the application UIs in your browser